-- · Complete all requirements for a baccalaureate degree. - · Meet all basic skills requirements required by the state of Minnesota. - · Successfully pass exams in pedagogical and content knowledge as required by the state of Minnesota. - · Successfully complete student teaching experiences.
+- Complete all requirements for a baccalaureate degree. - Meet all basic skills requirements required by the state of Minnesota. - Successfully pass exams in pedagogical and content knowledge as required by the state of Minnesota. - Successfully complete student teaching experiences. - Complete Minnesota's requirement of a conduct review statement (Bureau of Criminal Apprehension). - Complete and submit education Teacher Performance Assessment (edTPA).